Benjamin-Ung/DiscordBot/README.md

 -Connect to reddit to scrap latest manga chapters

--;ook into online hosting, so the bot can run without manually starting program
+-look into online hosting, so the bot can run without manually starting program